berislav-vidakovic/GamesJ/Readme.md

 - Add endpoint /graphql to White list in OncePerRequestFilter subclass

-- Test from Postman as POST with JSON body:
+- Test from Postman as POST to https://gamesj.barryonweb.com/graphql  with JSON body:
   ```json
   {
     "query": "{ ping }"